Quasi-isometric rigidity of subgroups and Filtered ends: Introduction

 We traced back the idea of the argument proving \cref{intro2:cor:characteristic:groups} to the work of Schwartz~\cite{Sch95} related to quasi-isometric rigidity of finite volume hyperbolic manifolds.
 Our argument follows patterns in the works of Kapovich and Leeb~\cite{KaLe97} on quasi-isometric rigidity of Haken manifolds, Dru\c{t}u and Sapir~\cite[\S 5.2]{DS05} on quasi-isometric rigidity of relative hyperbolicity, and Mosher, Sageev and White~\cite{MSW11} on quasi-isometric rigidity of fundamental groups of finite graphs of groups.
 Recent work by A. Margolis~\cite{Ma19} contains an analogous statement to \cref{intro2:cor:characteristic:groups} in the case that $G$ is a Poincare duality group and $\calP$ consists of a single subgroup that is \emph{almost normal}, a condition, that is in a sense opposite to qi-characteristic.

-As a sample application of ~\cref{intro2:cor:characteristic:groups}, we prove a quasi-isometric rigidity result for the number filtered ends over qi-characteristic subgroups.
+As a sample application of ~\cref{intro2:cor:characteristic:groups}, we prove a quasi-isometric rigidity result for the number filtered ends over qi-subcharacteristic subgroups which are defined in the next paragraph.
 Let $G$ be a finitely generated group and let $P$ be a subgroup.
 The \emph{number of filtered ends $\tilde e(G,P)$} of the pair $(G, P)$ was introduced by Bowditch~\cite{Bow02}, under the name of \emph{coends}, in his study of JSJ splittings of one-ended groups.
 The number of filtered ends coincides with \emph{the algebraic number of ends of the pair $(G,P)$} introduced by Kropholler and Roller~\cite{KrRo89}, see~\cite{Bow02} for the equivalence.
 The number of filtered ends does not coincide with the \emph{number of relative ends $e(G,P)$} introduced by Houghton~\cite{Hou74}, but there are several relations including the inequality $e(G,P) \leq \tilde e(G,P)$ and equality in the case that $P$ is normal and finitely generated, for an account see Geoghegan's book~\cite[Chapter~14]{Ge08}.

-A subgroup $P$ of a finitely generated group $G$ is \emph{ qi-characteristic} if $P$ belongs to a qi-characteristic family of subgroups of $G$, see~\cref{thm:qi-characteristic-groups2}.
+A subgroup $P$ of a finitely generated group $G$ is \emph{ qi-subcharacteristic} if $P$ belongs to a qi-characteristic collection of subgroups of $G$, see~\cref{thm:qi-characteristic-groups2}.

 \begin{corollary} Let $G$ and $H$ be finitely generated quasi-isometric groups.
-If $P\leq G$ is a qi-characteristic subgroup, then there is a qi-characteristic subgroup $Q\leq H$ such that $\tilde e(G,P)= \tilde e(H,Q)$. \end{corollary}
+If $P\leq G$ is a qi-subcharacteristic subgroup, then there is a qi-subcharacteristic subgroup $Q\leq H$ such that $\tilde e(G,P)= \tilde e(H,Q)$. \end{corollary}

 This corollary is a consequence of~\cref{intro2:cor:characteristic:groups} together with the main result of~\cref{section:ends:of:metric:pairs} that is stated below.
 We develop the notion of filtered ends $\Ends (X, C)$ for pairs where $X$ is a metric space and $C$ is a subspace, parallel to the treatment by Geoghegan~\cite{Ge08}; the main difference is that we use arbitrary metric spaces instead of CW-complexes.
 This alternative approach allows to study this invariant in the framework of coarse geometry.
 For a pair $(G, P)$ where $G$ is a finitely generated group with a word metric and $P$ is a subgroup, $\tilde e (G,P)$ is the cardinality of $\Ends(G, P)$.
 In \cref{section:filtered:ends:coends} we explain the equivalence with Bowditch notion of coends~\cite{Bow02}.